joddude/iptvscan/README.md

 # iptvscan
 Python script for scanning multicast IPTV and saving playlist.

+The multi-threaded version scans faster, but it is not well-tested.

 ## How to use
 - First of all, make sure that the channels you want to scan are provided using [multicast](https://en.wikipedia.org/wiki/Multicast_address) IPTV technology.
 Even if someone calls it IPTV, it doesn't mean it is.
 If you don't know what technology is used, then it's most likely not multicast IPTV.